-Limitations of Arch and Foot Orthotics for Heel Pain and Plantar Fasciitis
+Limitations of Orthotics for Heel Pain and Plantar Fasciitis

 Plantar heel pain or plantar fasciitis is the most common diagnosis explaining pain originating from the bottom of the foot.
 Previously, orthotics have been thought to improve alignment of the foot and ankle but more recent research has shown the limitations of these interventions.
 In our previous blog posts, we have described the inability of orthotics to reduce pain or improve function in a number of conditions including heel pain.
 In addition, orthotic users show atrophy of the essential core musculature of the foot.
 A recent review article was published on the available evidence supporting or refuting the use of orthotics for heel pain.